vishbulnit/excepton_handling_exc_v1/README.md

-## This repository includes code for exception handling.
+## this repository includes code for exception handling.

-## Created multiple .py files in "Visual Studio Code" and used conda base environment.
+## created multiple .py files in "Visual Studio Code" and used conda base environment.

-## Examples with singel exception handling and multiple exception handling.
+## try and exception with singel exception block and multiple exception block.